edofic/blog/posts/2012-10-08-creating-a-language-7b.markdown

 ---
-title: Making a programming language: Part 7b - using objects
+title: Making a programming language Part 7b - using objects
 ---

 [Table of contents](/posts/2012-08-29-creating-a-language-1.html),